LuiseFreese/HackSouthCoastSummit/blog.md

 ## The custom connector to Azure Maps (Lee)

-A key part of the solution is populating a list of petrol stations and their status based on presses of the flic button.
-We initially looked to use the built-in Bing maps Power Automate connector and actions to find the current address when a flic button was used.
+A key part of the solution is populating a list of petrol stations and their status based on presses of the Flic button.
+We initially looked to use the built-in Bing maps Power Automate connector and actions to find the current address when a Flic button was used.
 However, this would return the nearest address, which is not necessarily a petrol station (e.g. it could be a house on the opposite side of the street which is deemed nearer).

 To work around this, we created an Azure Maps resource in Azure.
 Azure Maps can return a list of addresses within a certain radius that fit a particular "POI (point of interest) category" - in this case a petrol station.
-Using the `subscription-key` (API key) from the Azure Maps resource, we were able to create a custom connector in Power Automate and query for the nearest petrol stations to the longitude and latitude when the flic button was pressed.
+Using the `subscription-key` (API key) from the Azure Maps resource, we were able to create a custom connector in Power Automate and query for the nearest petrol stations to the longitude and latitude when the Flic button was pressed.

 ## The Spotify connector for the vibes (Yannick)